-ESTEP and the European Steel Association (EUROFER)73 will invite all their members to join the Clean Steel Partnership.
-This will ensure broad and representative participation of all the players of the EU steel value chain, from technology providers to steelmakers and research organisations.
-EUROFER and ESTEP will ensure adequate information flow on the Partnership across their members, which also include companies operating on a global scale.
-In addition, to ensure outreach beyond the EU border and participation from Horizon Europe Associated Countries, EUROFER will establish a formal mechanism of coordination with the Worldsteel Association.
-The mechanism will allow sharing basic information regarding the Partnership and relevant projects and outcomes with Worldsteel members (which represent about 85% of the global steel production), while ensuring full protection of confidentiality needs and intellectual property rights of Partnership members and grant beneficiaries.
+ESTEP and the European Steel Association (EUROFER)85 invite all their members to join the Clean Steel Partnership.
+This ensures broad and representative participation of all the players of the EU steel value chain, from technology providers to steelmakers and research organisations.
+EUROFER and ESTEP ensure adequate information flow on the Partnership across their members, which also include companies operating on a global scale.
+In addition, to ensure outreach beyond the EU border and participation from Horizon Europe Associated Countries, EUROFER establishes a formal mechanism of coordination with the Worldsteel Association.
+The mechanism allows sharing basic information regarding the Partnership and relevant projects and outcomes with Worldsteel members (which represent about 85% of the global steel production), while ensuring full protection of confidentiality needs and intellectual property rights of Partnership members and grant beneficiaries.

-When it comes to recruiting new members, rules and information on how to join the Clean Steel Partnership will be published on the dedicated website and circulated through the Partnership mailing list.
-Ad hoc membership campaign may be implemented, based on needs for specific project partners emerging from any update to this multiannual Roadmap.
-New members will be accepted on an ongoing basis.
-To maximise participation from entities other than steelmakers and technology providers, a special 'partnership fee' will be applied to specific categories of participants such as governmental and non-governmental organisations and research institutes.
-These categories of participants may also decide to join the Clean Steel Partnership, free of charge, as observers, upon approval of the Implementation Group.74
+When it comes to recruiting new members, rules and information on how to join the Clean Steel Partnership are be published on the dedicated website and circulated through the Partnership mailing list.
+Ad hoc membership campaigns may be implemented, based on needs for specific project partners emerging from any update to this SRIA.
+New members are accepted on an ongoing basis.
+To maximise participation from entities other than steelmakers and technology providers, a special 'partnership fee' is applied to specific categories of participants such as governmental and non-governmental organisations and research institutes.
+These categories of participants may also decide to join the Clean Steel Partnership, free of charge, as observers, upon approval of the Implementation Group.86

-73 For further details, see: eurofer.be
+85 For further details, see: eurofer.be

-74 Observers will be invited to selected meetings of the Partnership and will have the opportunity to review and provide comments on the draft multiannual Roadmap.
+86 Observers will be invited to selected meetings of the Partnership and will have the opportunity to review and provide comments on the draft multiannual SRIA.